bengarrett/RetroTxt/docs/specs/ansi.md

 hide:
   - toc
 ---
-# ANSI/ECMA-48 support
+# ANSI / ECMA-48 support

-[ECMA-48](http://www.ecma-international.org/publications/standards/Ecma-048.htm) forms the basis of ISO 6429, the current and acceptable standards for text control sequences.
-ECMA-48 expands on ANSI X3.64 [(withdrawn 1997)](https://www.nist.gov/sites/default/files/documents/itl/Withdrawn-FIPS-by-Numerical-Order-Index.pdf), which first popularised escape sequences in the late 1970s with the [DEC VT100](https://en.wikipedia.org/wiki/VT100) computer.
+[ECMA-48](http://www.ecma-international.org/publications/standards/Ecma-048.htm) forms the basis of ISO 6429, the current acceptable standard for text control sequences, and expands on ANSI X3.64[^4], which first popularised escape sequences in the late 1970s with the [DEC VT100](https://en.wikipedia.org/wiki/VT100) computer.

-The following chart lists the limited ECMA-48 sequences that RetroTxt supports.
+The following chart lists the limited ECMA-48 number of sequences that RetroTxt supports.

 | Control | Acronym | Value | Support | Notes |
 | -- | -- | -- | -- | -- |